ACXPA Customer Service Guide

 As an ACXPA member you receive 25% off all CX Skills training courses

-Specialist training covering active listening, empathy, difficult customer handling, and the full customer service skills spectrum — across both live and self-paced formats.
+Specialist training covering active listening, empathy, difficult customer handling and the full customer service skill set — across live and self-paced formats.

 Summary